vany0114/jekyll-now/_posts/2017-3-19-Migrate-ASP.NET-Core-RC1-Project-to-RC2.md

 So that's all, this was a brief resume about some important changes between Asp.Net core RC1 and RC2, at least the ones I faced up.

-Check out the code on my GitHub repository: <https://github.com/vany0114/Migrate-ASP.NET-Core-RC1-Project-to-RC2>
+Download the code from my GitHub repository: <https://github.com/vany0114/Migrate-ASP.NET-Core-RC1-Project-to-RC2>